CSCI156/Activity-3.1/README.md

 Iva
 Iva who?

-#### 4. Create a knockknock procedure that accepts two inputs, the answer to who’s there and the punchline, and prints out the knock knock joke.
+#### 4. Create a knockknock(answer, punchline) procedure that accepts two inputs, the answer to who’s there and the punchline, and prints out the knock knock joke.

 Your program should call knockknockintro() and setup().

+knockknock("Canoe", "help me with my homework?") should print out

+Knock, knock
+Who's there?
+Canoe
+Canoe who?
+Canoe help me with my homework?